invercity/kleo-app/README.md

 ```
 After that, you may login to system using username: 'admin' and password [some pass].

-## Running Application
-After the install process is over, you'll be able to run your application using Grunt, just run grunt default task:
+Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000) <br/>
+Next time, you may launch application with the following command:

 ```
 $ grunt
 ```

-Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000) <br/>

 ## Wiki
 Wiki pages you can found [here](https://github.com/invercity/kleo/wiki)